matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 Messaging algorithm names use the extensible naming scheme used throughout this specification.
 Algorithm names that start with ``m.`` are reserved for algorithms defined by this specification.
-Implementations wanting to experiment with new algorithms are encouraged to pick algorithm names that start with their domain to reduce the risk of collisions.
+Implementations wanting to experiment with new algorithms must be uniquely globally namespaced following Java's package naming conventions.

 Algorithm names should be short and meaningful, and should list the primitives used by the algorithm so that it is easier to see if the algorithm is using a